-At the risk of stating the obvious let’s start with the basics first.
+At the risk of stating the obvious let’s start with the basics first with subdividing land.

 Our titling system here in Australia is very well organised in comparison to some other parts of the world.
 Each individual piece of land is given a unique description or address in much the same way as web site addresses are unique on the World Wide Web and have their own address so they can be found and accurately identified.